Cardshifter/Cardshifter/Documentation/2) Card Library - Effects.md

 - If a filter needs to take multiple arguments, seperate them with a comma.
 For example:

     owned by "you", "opponent"

+- Individual filters must be separated either by a new line/line break, or a semicolon `;` character.

+    // Both these are valid:
+    onCards {
+        creature true
+        ownedBy "you"
+        zone "Battlefield"
+    }
+    onCards { creature true; ownedBy "you"; zone "Battlefield }
+    //
+    // But this one is not valid:
+    onCards { creature true ownedBy "you" zone "Battlefield }

 ####`ownedBy`